Update: Feb 26, 2016

 Camera Features – Nice to Have

-All cameras notify you using sounds letting you know when it’s being turned on or if there are problems.
-Some models give a spoken status update.
+Many cameras beep when they turn on but don’t let you know when something has gone wrong.
+Better cameras give a spoken status update.
 Many users find these audible notifications reassuring as they know they are being protected and help identify the exact nature of any problems (ex. sd card failure) or changes (ex. audio muted).
+The only mainstream camera which has this feature comes from Blackvue.
+We like their DR550 / DR650 models but they’re expensive.

 Some black box recorders include a GPS chip to record your location and speed.
 This information is often written directly onto the video and onto a written log file.
 All cameras have an option to disable the GPS completely or just the overlay.
 The GSE-580 has an option to disable the GPS information when a set speed is exceeded so your evidence can still be used in court.